*This post may contain affiliate links for which I earn commissions.*

 Plus, pears have to be left on the tree until they’ve reached a certain ripeness stage.
 If picked too early, they just won’t ripen at all.
 It’s also quite discouraging to find half-eaten fruit on the ground under the trees.

-1. Cover Your Trees With Bird-Netting
+1. Cover Your Trees With Fine-Mesh Bird Netting

-I’ve seen a lot of people who cover their entire trees with bird-netting to try and keep the birds away from the fruit.
+I’ve seen a lot of people who cover their entire trees with bird netting to try and keep the birds away from the fruit.
 The idea is to drape the entire tree from top to bottom with the netting and then gather and tie it around the trunk.

 You need to ensure that the fruit is well within the netting and not against it.
 Unfortunately, the birds will peck at any fruit that is right up against the net.

-2. Hang Old CDs On The Trees
+2. Use Visual Deterrents Such As Old CDs And Hang Them On The Trees

 The CDs are reflective and when the birds see their own reflection, it scares them away.
 There are many people that swear by this method.

-However, after time, the birds will get used to the CDs and come back.
+However, after some time, the birds will get used to the CDs and come back.
 Therefore, it’s best to hang them only as your fruit starts to ripen.

 I’m going to go on the hunt for some old CDs I can try this with.